February is Black History Month! Learn about these visionary Black musicians and composers who have brought us the music we know and love.

 Sonny Rollins

 American jazz tenor saxophonist Sonny Rollins is widely considered one of the most influential jazz musicians.
 With roots in New York’s jazz scene in the 1950s, Rollins performed in the Miles Davis quartet and recorded with Charlie Parker and Thelonious Monk.
 His works “St. Thomas”, “Oleo “, “Doxy “, and “Airegin” have all become jazz standards.
 In 1956, Rollins released the album Tenor Madness, whose title track is the only recording of he and John Coltrane performing together.
-SLAM saxophone students Titobioluwa and Michal performed “Tenor Madness” arranged by teaching artist Jamaal Crowder at the Greater South Side 2023 Winter Concert.
-Catch their performance of the piece at Big Night, Bigger Dreams!
+SLAM saxophone students Titobioluwa and Michal and TPMS alum and professional mariachi musician Marco Villela performed “Tenor Madness” arranged by teaching artist Jamaal Crowder at Big Night 2023.

 Jessie Montgomery

 Jessie Montgomery is a composer, violinist, and music educator who is pushing the boundaries of classical music.
 In 2023, Montgomery was named the Chicagoan of the Year for Classical Music by the Chicago Tribune.
 In 2021, Montgomery became the Chicago Symphony Orchestra’s Mead Composer-in-Residence and is the second Black woman to have her music performed by the Orchestra.
 In her compositions, Montgomery intertwines classical elements with improvisations and sounds from pop and folk music.
-Watch the excerpt above of Montgomery’s Hymn for Everyone.
+Watch the excerpt above of Montgomery’s Hymn for Everyone, and head over to our Instagram to read about when we were lucky enough to enjoy a master class with Montgomery at our Albany Park program!

 Xavier Dubois Foley